-While I thought I had prepared myself academically and new the physical nature of birth was going to be “labored” I wasn’t prepared emotionally.
-My daughter decided to come 3 weeks early so all I thought I knew went out the window and I was left to the mercy of the Doctors involved.
+While I thought I had prepared myself academically and knew the physical nature of birth was going to be “labored” I wasn’t prepared emotionally.
+My daughter decided to come 3 weeks early so all I thought I knew went out the window and I was left to the care of the Doctors involved.
 Scared and clueless I let them control my birth and did EVERYTHING they suggested.
-I narrowly escaped a C-section and did deliver vaginally but had I had a doula or educated support person advocating specifically for me, my birth would have gone very different.
+After 4 days of labor, my birth teamed (doctors) began the discussion of a C-section.
+Happily, I did deliver vaginally but had I had a doula or educated support person advocating specifically for me, helping me navigate the options, my birth would have gone very different.
 My daughter was born healthy with minor complications, so all turned out well, but I vowed any future births would be on my terms if at all possible.
-My point is, interventions robbed me of what my body intuitively knew what to do.
+My point is, interventions (I had them all) robbed me of what my body intuitively knew what to do.
 It quickly became clear that because of self doubt and the pressure of “What’s best” from the doctors, I had allowed myself to be directed into a very clinical birth the first time around.
 I didn’t empower myself to trust my body and what it was made to do.
 Don’t get me wrong, I have no regrets from my first birth and the doctors were doing their job and what they thought best for both me and my baby; and the outcome was my healthy baby daughter.
-I completely understand that medical intervention is sometimes necessary, but had I known there were options my birth might have been different.
+I completely understand that medical intervention is sometimes necessary, but had I known there were options my birth might have been different from the very beginning.

 My second and third births were very different.
 Both were natural and included a midwife and a doula, even though both were at hospital.
 With my second and third births my body, pregnancy and birth became more than just a condition of my body; I saw it as a complete physiological process that I could welcome with an open mind, spirit, and body.
 I was able to understand not only what I needed to do, but I now had the confidence in my ability to do it, and the support I needed as well.